UK Lotto› UK Lotto

 UK Lotto History

-Lotto has undergone a number of changes over the years and the most recent alterations were made in October 2015, when the numbers available to choose from increased from 49 to 59.
+UK Lotto has undergone a number of changes over the years and the most recent alterations were made in October 2015, when the numbers available to choose from increased from 49 to 59.
 A new prize tier was introduced to reward players for matching just two main numbers, while the Lotto Millionaire Raffle was launched to guarantee that at least one ticket holder in every draw would win £1 million.
 As part of the raffle, there would also be 20 winners of £20,000 each.
-A limit of four rollovers was also scrapped to give the jackpot the ability to reach higher values.
+A limit of four rollovers was also scrapped to give the jackpot the ability to reach higher values, and it now has the capacity to rise beyond £55 million.